EmilLaursen/ec2scp/README.md

 ## Installation.

-Clone repo and run make build in your favourite enviroment.
+Clone repo and run make build in your favourite environment.

 - [x] Handle errors and exceptions!